-Parallel services are services operating during similar time periods and of comparable quality and cost to the passenger, serving passengers of whom the majority has the same origin and destination.
+Parallel services are services that operate during similar times and are of comparable quality and cost to the passenger, serving passengers of whom the majority has the same origin and destination.
 Where more than one mode makes up the parallel service, transfer between modes should be integrated and not be time-consuming.